O365/python-o365/README.md

     **Tip:** When using MacOs the console is limited to 1024 characters.
 If your url has multiple scopes it can exceed this limit.
 To solve this.
 Just `import readline` a the top of your script.

-1. Web app based Authentication:
+1. Web app based authentication interface:

     You can authenticate your users in a web environment by following this steps: